-The Banking and Financial Services Law Commission aims to deepen relevant topics in current discussions, among other things, on capital markets, new technologies, financial inclusion, virtual assets, fight against corruption/money laundering/terrorist financing/financing of the proliferation of weapons of mass destruction and sustainable finance.
+The Banking and Financial Services Law Commission aims to deepen relevant topics in current discussions, among other things, on capital markets, new technologies, payment services, financial inclusion, virtual assets, fight against corruption/money laundering/terrorist financing/financing of the proliferation of weapons of mass destruction, sustainable finance, blue economy and climate finance.

 There are many opportunities to cooperate with the Banking and Financial Services Law Commission (e.g. writing articles or attending UIA events as participants or speakers).